sblantipodi/firefly_luciferin/README.md

 ![CPU LOAD](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/smashing_threads.jpg)

-If you are using a slow microcontroller, capturing at a very high framerate does not help.
+If you are using a slow microcontroller, capturing at a very high framerate will not help.
 If you right click tray icon and then click `FPS`, you can see the output as shown in the image below.
-In that output you can see how fast the software is captruing the screen (producing) and how fast your microcontroller is able to process (consume) this data.
+In that output you can see how fast the software is capturing the screen (producing) and how fast your microcontroller is able to process (consume) this data.

 <p align="center">